Agnès Varda: Filmmaking career

+Varda's directing chair at the Academy Museum in Los Angeles, California.
+The cat doll beside the chair is in reference to Varda's love of cats.

 Varda's filmmaking career predates the French New Wave, but contains many elements specific to that movement.
 While working as a photographer, Varda became interested in making a film, although she stated that she knew little about the medium and had only seen around 20 films by the age of 25.
 She later said that she wrote her first screenplay "just the way a person writes his first book.
 When I'd finished writing it, I thought to myself: 'I'd like to shoot that script,' and so some friends and I formed a cooperative to make it."
 She found the filmmaking process difficult because it did not allow the same freedom as writing a novel; she said her approach was instinctive and feminine.
 In an interview with The Believer, Varda said that she wanted to make films that related to her time (in reference to La Pointe Courte), rather than focusing on traditions or classical standards.

+Alternatively, taking a less mythologized approach, Varda can be seen as emerging as part of a very diverse and neglected galaxy of makers in France's postwar media ecosystem.
+This late-1940s and 1950s generation, deliberately obscured by the rhetorically assertive New Wave filmmakers of the 1960s, typically made commissioned short films, proto-essay films, and media of all kinds designed to foster media literacy among an engaged viewing citizenry.
+Key makers include Nicole Vèdres, Yannick Bellon, Chris Marker and Georges Franju.
+As Tim Palmer argues, re-placing Varda back among her actual postwar peers contextualizes how around "Varda's arrival we find pivotal craft idioms across mixed media: probing but non-hagiographic social engagements with shared memory, people and their places; commissioned texts that query and frequently challenge their own nominal goals; shorts and medium films that thrive in their subversive and sometimes experimental non-feature format."